Visiting Perito Moreno glacier is one of the main and most popular attractions in Los Glaciares national park

 Perito Moreno trekking or “Big Ice”

-Both tours last the whole day, and they take you to a small boat stop near the glacier from the Bajo de las Sombras port.
-Neither of the companies provides lunch or water – you have to pack it with you, but there is a lunch/picnic stop during the tour planned.
-Both of them have pick-up and drop-off from many, but not all, hotels in El Calafate should you need it.
+Most tours last the whole day, and they take you to a small boat stop near the glacier from the Bajo de las Sombras port.
+Looks like none of the companies provide lunch or water – you have to pack those with you, but there is a lunch/picnic stop during the tour planned.
+Most of the companies have pick-up and drop-off from many, but not all, hotels in El Calafate should you need it.

 The Big Ice trek, according to AllTrails, is approximately 9,7km long and it accumulates a 308m altitude gain.
 But you should be aware that the trail can change according to what the guides deem to be safe – Perito Moreno moves, and the ice changes, so the trail does as well.